dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 ## Refutable patterns and dealing with non-matching data

-The `let`-`else` construct in Motoko is designed for developers who want to work with a specific pattern of data while  handling all non-matching data on a different control-flow path.
+The `let`-`else` construct in Motoko is designed for developers who want to work with a specific pattern of data while handling all non-matching data on a different control flow path.
 Unlike the standard destructuring `let`, which traps (and triggers a compile-time warning) when the data doesn't match the expected pattern, `let`-`else` provides a way to manage refuted matches.
 This construct allows programmers to gracefully handle mismatches, such as exiting the current function or logging a message before trapping.

 `let`-`else` can be seen as a more compact version of a two-case `switch` statement.
 It has the added benefit of not requiring indentation for the code that follows it, which can improve readability.
 This feature enables developers to write non-indenting `if`-`else`-like structures in their code.